Fire Emblem: Gameplay

-Character relationships can be developed using support affinity both inside and outside of battle, which increases certain battle abilities.
-A feature introduced in Genealogy of the Holy War and also used in later installments was introduced, where characters who fall in love can have a child who inherits certain skills and stats from them.
-One of the recurring features in the series is permanent death, a function in which units defeated in battle are permanently removed from the party, with very few exceptions (one exception being the main character, whose death results in a Game Over).
-Fire Emblem: New Mystery of the Emblem introduced Casual Mode, in which dead characters were revived at the end of a battle.
+Character relationships can be developed through support affinity both inside and outside of battle, which increases certain battle abilities.
+A feature introduced in Genealogy of the Holy War and used in later installments is that characters who fall in love can have a child who inherits certain skills and stats from them.
+One of the recurring features in the series is permanent death, in which units defeated in battle are permanently removed from the party, with very few exceptions, one being the main character, whose death results in a Game Over instead.
+Fire Emblem: New Mystery of the Emblem introduced Casual Mode, in which dead characters are revived at the end of a battle.
 Fates added Phoenix Mode, in which defeated characters are revived on the player's next turn.
-Another inclusion from Fates is 'My Castle', a customizable castle that serves as the player's base of operations throughout the game.
+Another inclusion from Fates is 'My Castle', a customizable castle serving as the player's base of operations throughout the game.

-Plot

-Setting
+Story and themes

-The Fire Emblem games take place across multiple unrelated settings within a Medieval or Renaissance-themed time period, with the main protagonist, being either royalty or a mercenary, caught in the conflict of two or more countries across a continent and fighting for their cause.
-The continents of Archanea and Valentia are the settings of Shadow Dragon and the Blade of Light, Gaiden, Mystery of the Emblem, and Awakening, and the planned setting for Fire Emblem 64.
-Genealogy of the Holy War and Thracia 776 are set in Jugdral, distantly connected with Archanea and Valentia, while The Blazing Blade and The Binding Blade take place in Elibe.
-The Sacred Stones is set in Magvel and Path of Radiance and Radiant Dawn are set on the continent Tellius.
+The Fire Emblem games take place across unrelated settings within a medieval or Renaissance-themed time period.
+The main protagonist, who is usually either royalty or a mercenary, is caught in the conflict of two or more countries across a continent and fighting for their cause.
+The continents of Archanea and Valentia are the settings of Shadow Dragon and the Blade of Light, Gaiden, Mystery of the Emblem, and Awakening, and were the planned setting for Fire Emblem 64.
+Genealogy of the Holy War and Thracia 776 are set in Jugdral, which is distantly connected with Archanea and Valentia, while The Blazing Blade and The Binding Blade take place in Elibe.
+The Sacred Stones is set in Magvel, and Path of Radiance and Radiant Dawn are set on the continent Tellius.
 Fates is set on an unnamed continent, with the story instead focusing on the two powers fighting over its territory.
 Three Houses takes place on the continent of Fódlan.
+Engage is set in the continent of Elyos.

 A recurring element in the series is the titular artifact known as the "Fire Emblem".
-In Shadow Dragon and the Blade of Light and other games set in Archanea, it is a shield inset with five magical gems.
-Its name derives from its connection to dragons and weapons of war, being the "emblem of flame".
-It also appears as a family crest in Genealogy of the Holy War, a family seal in the world of The Binding Blade, a magic gemstone in The Sacred Stones, a bronze medallion holding a goddess of chaos in Path of Radiance and Radiant Dawn, a sword in Fates, and hereditary magical sigils in Three Houses.
+In Shadow Dragon and the Blade of Light and other games set in Archanea, it is a shield inset with five magical gems named after its connection to dragons and weapons of war, being the "emblem of flame".
+It also appears as a family crest in Genealogy of the Holy War, a family seal in The Binding Blade, a magic gemstone in The Sacred Stones, a bronze medallion holding a goddess of chaos in Path of Radiance and Radiant Dawn, a sword in Fates, and hereditary magical sigils in Three Houses.
 Other magical elements, including feuding gods and mystical species such as dragons and shapeshifters, are also recurring elements in the series.